Fernando-Canales/PLATO_DAP_CS/referee_notes/Response_Letter_Draft.md

 The choice of single-pixel extension is based on systematic analysis of extended mask performance (Gutiérrez-Canales 2025, Fig. 7.1), which demonstrates that larger extensions (+1 pixels) lead to significant efficiency degradation for extended flux measurements.
 This occurs because larger masks include more background noise while adding minimal contaminant signal.

+RS-> this does not fully answer the question about the possibility to build  more optimized extended masks, for instance, as suggested by the referee to add t a small number of pixels covering the contaminants.
+It can be answer that this is an on-going work.

 **Manuscript Changes:**

 - Section 3.1: Added justification for 1-pixel extended mask design with thesis reference